 They comprise four larger islands, Buyukada (Prince Island) with a part of 5.46 km2 Heybeliada (Saddlebag Island) with a vicinity of two.4 km2, Burgazada (Fortress Island) with a neighborhood of 1.5 km2, Kınalıada (Henna Island) with a section of 1.3 km2, and five much smaller ones, Sedef Adası (Mother-of-Pearl Island) with a district of 0.157 km2, Yassıada (Flat Island) with a region of 0.05 km2, Sivriada (Sharp Island) with a part of 0.05 km2, Kaşık Adası (Spoon Island) with a region of 0.006 km2, and Tavşan Adası (Rabbit Island) with a district of 0.004 km2.

-When To Visit Prince Island
+When To Visit Prince Island?

 How To Go To Princes' Islands

 During the summer months, the Princes' Islands are communal places for day trips for locals and foreigners from Istanbul.
-As there's almost no vehicle traffic on the Islands, the sole transport being bicycled and (no more horse), and BEV (Battery Electric Vehicle) they're more peaceful than the town of Istanbul. they're just a brief ferry ride from Istanbul, with ferry departures from Bostanci, Kartal, and Maltepe on the Asian side, and from Kabatash on the Anatolian side.
+As there's almost no vehicle traffic on the Islands, the sole transport being bicycle (no more horse), and BEV (Battery Electric Vehicle) they're more peaceful than the town of Istanbul. they're just a brief ferry ride from Istanbul, with ferry departures from Bostanci, Kartal, and Maltepe on the Asian side, and from Kabatash on the Anatolian side.
 Most ferries call over and over at the four Prince islands in the nine islands: Kınalı ada, Burgaz ada, Heybeli ada and, finally, Buyukada.
 Ferry and Boat services are provided by six different companies.
 Princes' Islands Ferry schedule

-Istanbul to Princes' Islands Ferry
+Istanbul To Princes' Islands Ferries

 Princes' Islands (Buyukada)

 Buyuk Ada (Big Island) is the largest of the nine islands including the Princes' Islands Within the Marmara Sea, near Istanbul.
-As on the clean environment, motor vehicles – except service vehicles – are forbidden, so visitors explore the island by foot; by riding a bicycle (bicycle tour; rent them hourly); Use to be in horse-pulling carriages with horses which function like hop on hop of, also offering round-the-island sightseeing tours.
+As on the clean environment, motor vehicles – except service vehicles – are forbidden, so visitors explore the island on foot; by riding a bicycle (bicycle tour; rent them hourly); Use to be in horse-pulling carriages with horses which function like hop on hop of, also offering round-the-island sightseeing tours.
 Instead of horses, now there are electric battery vehicles.
 A convent on Buyuk Ada was the place of deportation for the Byzantine queen Irene, Dalassena, Theophano, Zoe, and Anna Euphrosyne.
 After his deportation from the land in February 1929, Bolsheviks also stayed for four years on Buyuk Ada, his first station in deportation.
 Princess Fahrel Nissa Zeid was born on the island.

 There are a few monuments on Buyukada, like the Ayia Yorgi and Monastery dating back to the sixth century, the Agios Dimitrios Church, and also the Hamidiye Mosque built by Abdul Hamid II.
 Buyukada consists of two peaks.
 The one scaffolding, Hristos, is topped by the previous orphans' home, a large wooden building now called the Prinkipo Environmental Center.
 Within the valley between the 2 hills sit the church and monastery of Agios Nikolaos and a former fairground.
 Visitors can take the 'small tour' of the island by buggy, resulting in now, from where it's a simple climb to Aya Yorgi, a little church with a restaurant on the grounds serving wine, and sandwiches, this being a part of the classic Aya Yorgi experience.

-Best Restaurant İn Buyukada
+Best Restaurant İn Princes' Islands (Adalar)

 Nostalgic Journey To The İstanbul İslands

 How about a nostalgic journey that has been hosting different cultures in Istanbul for years, where religion and languages meet and live together?
 By moving away from the excitement and the hustle and bustle of Istanbul; with our daily Princes Island tour; we offer you a clean and green world.
-Join our Daily tour of sightseeing ware history, culture, and most importantly, the peace you feel at the moment you take your first step to it.
+Join our daily tour of sightseeing ware history, culture, and most importantly, the peace you feel at the moment you take your first step to it.
 With our luxury cars and private chauffeurs who speak many languages, we become your guide and friend at the same time on your journey.
 Cab Istanbul will take you to the peace of heaven.
-In the Princes Island tour, the best part is to spend time on the biggest island (buyukada), whose old name is Prinkipo Islands, which has been home to many cultures throughout the years.
+On the Princes Island tour, the best part is to spend time on the biggest island (buyukada), whose old name is Prinkipo Islands, which has been home to many cultures throughout the years.